-While reading classic stories with your kids is great, making sure to include books that feature LGBTQ or nonbinary characters in your family’s repertoire is super important, too.
+While reading classic stories with your kids is great, making sure to include books that feature LGBTQ+ or nonbinary characters or families in your repertoire is super important, too.
 It helps to normalize the fact that these families are just like everyone else in all the ways that matter.

 Love Makes a Family (Ages 0-3)